 The Additional Support Needs Tribunals for Scotland (ASNTS)

 The Additional Support Needs Tribunals for Scotland (ASNTS) sits in Glasgow.
-It will sit in the Health and Education Chamber and the plan is that it will transfer to the new structure in October 2017.
+It will sit in the Health and Education Chamber and it transfers to the new structure on 12 January 2018.

 The ASNTS considers appeals (references) made by parents and young people against decisions of education authorities regarding the provision of educational support, and claims of discrimination because of a disability.

 There are helpful guidance documents on the website of the ASNTS.
 If you would like further help about appeals and this tribunal you may find it helpful to contact a specialist organisation, for example, Enquire.
 This organisation has a helpline on 0345 123 2303.